tpascarella/sr50/docs/credit/credit-cards.md

 :::

-## Horror Stories with Credit Cards
+## Horror Stories With Credit Cards

 All of the horror stories you hear online about people getting burned with credit cards **all come from irresponsible spending.**